kivy/audiostream/docs/source/api.rst

             # audio stuff, this is not accurate.
             sample.write("\\x00\\x00\\x00\\x00\\xff\\xff\\xff\\xff")

-    You must fill the sample as much as possible, in order to prevent buffer underflow.
-If you don't give enough data, the speaker will read '\\x00' data.
+    If you don't write enough data (underrun), the library will fill with `\\x00`.
+    If you write too much (overrun), the write method will block, until the data is consumed.

     You should use :class:`audiostream.sources.ThreadSource` instead.